 The School of Law and Loyola's Office of Student Financial Assistance are committed to helping students secure the necessary financial resources to make their legal education at Loyola affordable.

 As part of our commitment, we offer several awards to qualified, admitted students.

 Who are my classmates and what can I expect from the program experience?

 Loyola’s PROLAW LLM program attracts a diverse student population.
 It is comprised of attorneys with practice experience and/or experience in the rule of law field.
 The program follows a cohort model, where you take your courses in a prescribed order with the same group of students.
 Your PROLAW cohort will be from around the world—literally.
 Typically, each cohort has representation from fifteen countries with men and women with 0 to 30 years of professional work experience.
-There are two degrees offered, a Master of Laws (LLM) for applicants with a first degree in law and a Master of Jurisprudence (MJ) for applicants with a first degree in other subjects.
-The LLM and MJ students take their courses together.
 You’ll find your fellow students will bring a wealth of experience and perspectives to your studies.
 Meet the current cohort.

 Courses are taught by experienced practitioners who have multijurisdictional experience in supporting national initiatives aimed at improving the rule of law.
 Fall courses are offered online, asynchronously, through Loyola’s learning management system.
 Students will undertake their spring term courses at Loyola’s Rome Center campus in Italy.
 You will find that this experience will help you establish unique bonds with your fellow students, enhancing your learning and expanding your network.
 The Rome location provides opportunities to develop valuable networks with leading international rule of law, development and humanitarian relief organizations headquartered in Rome, as well as other Italian and European institutions.